vantrinh7/QueensProgram/README.md

 # Queens Program

-This program solves the problem of placing eight queens on a 8x8 chessboard such that no queen can capture any other queens (known as the eight queens puzzle, published by chess composer Max Bezzel in 1848).
-The program finds a way to place queens on the chessboard such that there is only one queen on each row, column and diagonal.
+This program solves the the eight queens puzzle, published by chess composer Max Bezzel in 1848.
+The puzzle presents the question of how to place eight queens on a 8x8 chessboard such that no queen can capture any other queens.
+This program finds a way to place queens on the chessboard such that there is only one queen on each row, column and diagonal.
 This is the output when running this program from Terminal:

 ![](board.png)